-So you’ve found a half empty bottle of whiskey in your drinks cabinet and now you’re wondering:
+So you’ve found a half-empty bottle of whiskey in your drinks cabinet, and now you’re wondering:

 “Does whiskey go bad?
 How are you even meant to store it?”

-The bad news is: Once you open a bottle of whiskey, it does expire within a year if there is more than half in the bottle and within 6 months if there is less than half left in the bottle.
+The bad news is: Once you open a bottle of whiskey, it does expire within a year if there is more than half in the bottle and within six months if there is less than half left in the bottle.

 How To Tell If Your Whiskey Has Gone Bad

-First thing’s first.
+First things first.
 Unopened whiskey can definitely go bad, but it almost never does.
 That’s because whiskey’s high alcohol content kills bacteria.

 This is the reason why, over time, an opened bottle of whiskey will taste smoother and duller.

-If there’s nothing visibly wrong with your whiskey, you won’t do yourself any harm giving it a sip.
+If there’s nothing visibly wrong with your whiskey, you won’t do yourself any harm by giving it a sip.
 If your open bottle of whiskey has dulled in flavor but is under a year old, use it in a cocktail or recipe!